netlify/next-runtime/docs/middleware.md

 }
 ```

-## Caveats
+## Caveats when middleware is run at the origin

-Because the middleware runs at the origin, it is run _after_ Netlify rewrites and redirects.
+When the middleware runs at the origin, it is run _after_ Netlify rewrites and redirects.
 If a static file is served
 by the Netlify CDN then the middleware is never run, as middleware only runs when a page is served by Next.js.
 This
 means that any pages that match middleware routes are served from the origin rather than the CDN.